Getting to Know Your Neighborhood: Kenmore Square and Fenway

 644 Beacon St.

 Boston bleeds green, especially on Saint Patrick’s Day—but the city was actually colonized by the English.
-Even so, British pubs are a rarity around here, which makes Cornwall’s a cherished square fixture.
-Three years ago, it moved a few doors down from 654 Beacon St., because of the construction on the north side of the square.
-With its steaming plates of bangers and mash, and pints of hard-to-find English ales, Cornwall’s would make any Brit feel at home.
-It’s an excellent place to grab a glass of London Pride, a game of darts, or a round of Scrabble—the bar stocks a shelf of board games.
+Even so, British pubs are a rarity around here, which makes Cornwall’s a cherished Kenmore fixture.
+In 2019, it moved a few doors down from its previous location at 654 Beacon St., because of the construction on the north side of the square.
+With its steaming plates of bangers and mash, and its pints of hard-to-find English ales, Cornwall’s would make any Brit feel at home.
+It’s an excellent place to grab a glass of London Pride, or play a game of darts or a round of Scrabble, which you can grab from the bar’s large shelf of board games.

 MGM Music Hall at Fenway